Skip to content

 Sixth Form at CCYD

 Coleg Cymunedol Y Dderwen is an 11 to 18 mixed English medium comprehensive school that is maintained by Bridgend local authority.
 The school was formed as the result of a merger of Ogmore School and Ynysawdre school in 2011.
 The school initially operated on a split site before moving to its new premises located near the Ynysawdre site in September 2013.
 It serves the Sarn, Bryncethin, Garw and Ogmore valleys.
-Twenty six percent of pupils are eligible for free school meals, which is above the national average.
+Twenty eight percent of pupils are eligible for free school meals, which is above the national average.
 Around 34% of pupils live in the 20% most deprived areas in Wales.

 Our Key Stage 5 curriculum is largely based on delivering Level 3 courses, usually through traditional A levels.
 As a Welsh school most of our qualifications are through the WJEC.
-All of our students are expected to take Welsh Baccalaureate it is a compulsory element.
+All of our students are expected to take Welsh Baccalaureate; it is a compulsory element.

 Expectations of all Sixth Form learners is high.
 We expect a level of maturity from all our learners and hope that they are dedicated to getting their best out of the time that they are learning with us.